SebastianTroy/EoBE/README.md

  - - Allows for effectors that increase / decrease a swimmers friction
  - - Further penalty for colliding with spikes
  - - Can add new entity types that add areas of friction, increasing environmental variety (-ve friction objects?)
+ - Want a generic "spawner" type that can spawn in food pellets the same way they currently are, but also be used to spawn spikes etc, so that
+ - Look into ChaiScript
+ - - These would require exposing a lot of the C++ to ChaiScript so this should be a feature explored when the APIs are more stable
+ - - - Could make an EntityChaiScript, so scripted entities  could exist
+ - - - Could make an Sense/EffectorChaiScript, so scripted senses and abilities could be scripted
+ - - - Could make a ChaiScriptGraph, so scripted graphs could be added

 Next Steps
 ----------